pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 it would work and interoperate, but it was very deliberate in its approach to distributing authority and power.
-Can you imagine what the Internet would be like today if they hung onto that control, even out of good intentions, and you had to request a domain name through the US Department of Defense?
+Can you imagine what the Internet would be like today if they hung onto that control, even out of good intentions, and you had to request a domain name through the United States Department of Defense?

 DOIs are centrally maintained by a trusted third party, whereas DNS is decentralized and is trusted because no one controls it.